Ready To Try Therapy? Pros And Cons Of Using A Therapy App

 Using a therapy app allows you to find the therapist that would be the best fit for you, even if they aren't in your local area.
 This can be a huge advantage in getting the help that you need.

-If you've ever been to in-person therapy before, you know that it can be frustrating when your session ends before you're ready for it too.
-It's easy to forget what things you want to cover at the next session because new concerns arise between the two.
+If you've ever been to in-person therapy, you know that it can be frustrating when your session ends before you're ready for it.
+It's easy to forget what you want to cover at the next session because new concerns arise between the two.

 Cons of using a therapy app

 While therapy apps have many advantages, it's important to consider the other side as well.
-Here are some of the cons of using a therapy app.
+Here are some of the downsides of accessing a mental health professional through an app:

 Some forms of treatment need to be in person